Updated May 3, 2023

-- It will create a Cartesian product between two sets of data or two tables set of data.
+- It will create a Cartesian product between two sets of data or two table sets of data.

-- In PostgreSQL, cross join multiplication of two tables is also called a product because it will create a combination of rows between two joined sets.
+- PostgreSQL also calls the multiplication of two tables through cross join a product because it creates a combination of rows between the two joined sets.

 - It is beneficial to join two or multiple tables to retrieve a single set of data.

 - It will match the first table of rows with the second table of rows.
 Each row from the first table is matched with the second table.